MatthieuMan/my-photo-app/README.md

 # my-photo-app

-A photo app using Vue.js
+A instagram like photo app using Vue.js, ( for more convenience and simplicity, data are not persisted )

 ## Project setup
 ```